IDEX (IEX) Receives a Buy from Rosenblatt Securities

-Rosenblatt Securities analyst Scott Graham maintained a Buy rating on IDEX (IEX) on April 15 and set a price target of $162.00.
-The company’s shares closed last Friday at $152.73.
+Rosenblatt Securities analyst Scott Graham maintained a Buy rating on IDEX (IEX) today and set a price target of $172.00.
+The company’s shares closed last Friday at $152.72.

-According to TipRanks.com, Graham is a 5-star analyst with an average return of 6.3% and a 59.3% success rate.
+According to TipRanks.com, Graham is a 4-star analyst with an average return of 6.1% and a 60.0% success rate.
 Graham covers the Industrial Goods sector, focusing on stocks such as Thermon Group Holdings, Rockwell Automation, and AO Smith.

 See today’s analyst top recommended stocks >>